Moath-COE/nd0191-c1-myreads/starter/README.md

-# MyReads Project
+# Project Title

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static
+My Reads app project for React course, An apllication of what I learned through out the course

-## TL;DR
+## Getting Started

 To get started developing right away: